Florian-Wilhelm/Raspberry-Pi-test-code/Project-4/Readme.md

 ## Description

-Barometric pressure and ambient temperature measurement with the ubiquitous BMP280 sensor (here in the shape of a breakout board, manufacturer "joy-it").
+Measurement of **barometric pressure** and **ambient temperature** with the ubiquitous BMP280 sensor (here in the shape of a breakout board, manufacturer "joy-it").

 ## Test Code

-Data is provided on an OLED display and, if connected to a Raspberry Pi, on the serial port (UART).
+Data is provided on an off-the-shelf SSD1306 0.96'' OLED display and, if connected to a Raspberry Pi, on the serial port (UART).

 ## Hardware

-I've created the PCB for the burglar detection project originally (Project 11), but it is a generic design for I2C projects.
-The two extra 3.9k Pull-Up resistors you see on the photo are not wired.
+I've created the PCB for the burglar detection project originally (see Project 11), but it is a generic design for I2C projects obviously.
+The two extra 3.9k Pull-Up resistors you recognize on the photo are not wired.

 ![20260323_124544](https://github.com/user-attachments/assets/b176fd69-7eac-4c25-b1f6-7e76dabb88bb)